hmtechnology/delete-post-attachments-wordpress/README.md

 2. Inside the folder, create a new PHP file, e.g., `delete-post-attachments.php`.

-3. Paste the code from the `delete-post-attachments.php` file into `delete-post-attachments.php` and make sure to include header comment that provides information about the plugin.
+3. Paste the code from the `delete-post-attachments.php` file into `delete-post-attachments.php`.

+4. Make sure to include a header comment at the beginning of the `delete-post-attachments.php` file, providing information about the plugin, its author, and a brief description.

-4. Activate the plugin from the WordPress admin panel.
+5. Activate the plugin from the WordPress admin panel.

 ## License